 The kinetics of benazepril are dose-proportional within the dosage range of 5-20 mg.
 Small deviations from dose proportionality were observed when the broader range of 2-80 mg was studied, possibly due to the saturable binding of the compound to ACE.

-The effective half-life of accumulation of benazeprilat following multiple dosing of benazepril hydrochloride is 10-11 hours.
-Thus, steady-state concentrations of benazeprilat should be reached after 2 or 3 doses of benazepril hydrochloride given once daily.
+The effective half-life of accumulation of benazeprilat following multiple dosing of benazepril is 10-11 hours.
+Thus, steady-state concentrations of benazeprilat should be reached after 2 or 3 doses of benazepril given once daily.

 During chronic administration (28 days) of once-daily doses of benazepril between 5 mg and 20 mg, the kinetics did not change, and there was no significant accumulation.
 Accumulation ratios based on AUC and urinary recovery of benazeprilat were 1.19 and 1.27, respectively.